 My experience includes the design and execution of staff development and training.
 As a health care consultant I have collaborated with Florida Hospital, North Shore University Hospital, Long Island Jewish Medical Center, NYU Winthrop Hospital, as well as designing and implementing student, volunteer, and patient/family initiatives.
 A research project, the Strategic Use of Music, explored the positive impact music can have on encouraging cooperation in dementia patients and easing caregiver burden.
 The results of this research have been presented for community, academic, and professional audiences as a guideline for caregiver use.

 For over 15 years, I owned and managed a marketing promotion and event management company, Event Momentum.
 A majority of our event business was focused on medical meeting management.
 My experience has given me the ability to identify needs, solve problems, and prioritize goals.

-At Hofstra University, in the undergraduate department of Health Professions, I co-direct a study abroad program in Cuba.
-I believe in experiential learning and design my classes to be very interactive.
-My students have the opportunity to be involved with intergenerational activities, and each semester we create a project that is both used by and supportive of area health care facilities.
+At Hofstra University, in the undergraduate department of Health Professions, I have designed and directed health care focused learning programs in Cuba and Puerto Rico.
+I believe in experiential learning and structure my classes to be very interactive.
+My students have the opportunity to be involved with intergenerational activities.
+Additionally, each semester we create a project that is both used by and supportive of area health care facilities.